vladimirdabic/Blaze/README.md

 The developer should keep in mind that goal is to provide the user only with functions they'll actually need.

 In the future there might be a system where you can load modules that are made with C# and exported as a C# DLL.\
+Maybe even a C++ DLL, which would work better in the future if I ever write an interpreter in C++.\
 When that's possible, then some kind of standard library might appear.

 ## Features